ProfessionalCSharp/ProfessionalCSharp7/ADONET/Readme.md

 The database that is used with these samples is Books.
 This database is available as a SQL Server backup file, and as a SQL script.
 Check the CreateDatabase folder for these files.

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2017 Update 4 with the .NET Core workload
+* Visual Studio 2017 Update 5 with the .NET Core workload
+* Visual Studio for Mac
+* Visual Studio Code

 Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).